EJabbar/Final-645/README.md

 # Final-645

 ## Train
-1- download the DOTA dataset.
+1- Download the DOTA dataset.

 2- Use the DOTA_devkit/ImgSplit.py to split the images and labels. (image of size 1024*1024)
   ```